 Two great questions many people ask about solar panels are: “Which panels have the highest efficiency?” and, “Which solar PV panels are the best?”
+Keep reading if you’re looking for the most efficient solar panels.

 This solar power panel comparison chart below compares the solar panel efficiency of the most popular 200 W solar panels.
 All of the modules on this chart are rated at 200 Watts, which means in strict laboratory conditions, they produce the same output.
 However, because solar panels vary in size, some are more efficient compared to others.
 Sanyo, SunPower, Trina, Canadian Solar, Suntech and the others are common solar panel manufacturers used by installers in the US.